The Howling Phenomenon

 - Fast and robust convergence even with multiple microphones and multiple loudspeakers in one room.

 - Low processing delay (typical 5.3ms at 48 kHz sampling rate).

 - Processing delay depends on user adjustable block length.

 EVALUATING THE ACOUSTIC FEEDBACK CANCELLER

-A real-time demonstrator is directly available on the
+A real-time demonstrator is directly available on several real-time platforms.

 For more information on the Acoustic Feedback Canceller algorithm we appreciate taking the time to contact us.